swarna339/Dice_roller/README.md

  Then open this project in your github

-  Run command : python app.py
+  Run command : flask run